 The Simms Centre is accessed via the bridge link from the second floor of the Pall Mall clubhouse.

-Booking a Meeting
+Booking a Meeting Room or a Hot Desk

 To view the 2020 price list and terms and conditions, please click here.